franz-dc/beyond-ys/README.md

    4. Make your storage bucket publicly readable.
 For more information, see [this](https://stackoverflow.com/a/61129057).

+   **Please be aware of Firebase's free plan daily quota, especially if you are seeding (writes) or building (reads for ISR caching) the project very often.**

    b. **Firebase Local Emulator Suite**

    1. Make sure that `NEXT_PUBLIC_USE_FIREBASE_EMULATOR` is set to `true` in `.env.local`.